hgreer93/hgreer93/README.md

 ## 🎮 What I Love
 - Building game engines and production renderers (C++ is my jam)
-- R&D is half the fun.. and by half I mean all of it
+- R&D is half the fun.. and by half, I mean all of it
 - Making things work that probably shouldn’t

 ## 🧪 Current Obsessions